Christening (The Office): Plot

 Pam and Jim Halpert's daughter Cece is being christened, and Michael Scott has invited all the members of the office to the service, much to their disappointment.
 However, Michael's joy is soured when he finds out he is not Cece's godfather.
 During the service, Cece's dress is ruined when Jim changes her diaper.
 Jim scrambles to replace the gown, and Cece is eventually baptized in an Arcade Fire T-shirt he found in the back of his car.
 After the service, the minister announces there will be a reception hosted by Jim and Pam, who panic because the reception was for family only and they are not prepared for so many guests.
 Toby Flenderson hesitates to enter the church throughout the service.
-He explains that he has a history between himself and "The Big Man".
+He explains that he has a history between himself and God.
 Finally, Toby enters the church after the ceremony.
 He looks at the crucifix and asks, "Why you always got to be so mean to me?"

 At the reception, food quickly runs out, and Cece goes missing after Jim asks Pam's grandmother Sylvia to watch over her.
 Angela Martin had been showing a disturbingly intense interest in Cece, so after finding out from guests that Cece was last seen with a "short blond woman", Jim thinks Angela has kidnapped Cece, and calls her out as she is leaving.
-Kevin Malone attacks Angela's purse, only for Jim to realize that Pam's mother Helene had Cece (though Angela has taken all of the scones).
+Kevin Malone attacks Angela's purse, only for Jim to realize that Pam's mother Helene had Cece.

 Michael is inspired by the fellow churchgoers and, following inappropriate comments from the rest of the office staff, angrily lashes out at them for being disrespectful.
-After learning that the church's youth ministry is going to Mexico to help build a school, Michael decides to go with them as they leave.
+As the church's youth ministry leaves for Mexico to help build a school, Michael decides to go with them.
 The other employees try to talk him out of it, but Michael refuses.
 Just before they leave, Andy Bernard boards the bus with him in an attempt to impress his ex-girlfriend Erin Hannon.
 Both of them, as well as one boy in the Youth Ministry, get cold feet 45 minutes into the trip, and force the bus to stop.
-Michael, Andy, and the boy then have Erin drive them home.
+They then have Erin drive them home.